You can find all course materials through the Modules page.

 Exams: Students are responsible for the content of all lectures, assigned readings, exercises, and homework assignments.
 No make-up exams will be given unless arranged in advance.

-Late Policy: Assignments must be submitted on Canvas by the end of the day on the due date.
+Late Policy: Assignments must be submitted on Canvas or handed in at the beginning of class on the due date.
+Canvas submissions must be typed digital documents.
+Please do not submit pictures of handwritten work.
 Homework assignments that are up to one class meeting late will lose 10% credit and up to two meetings late will lose 20% credit.
 Late homework will not be accepted after two class meetings without instructor approval.